alertmanager/alert_manager/README.md

 	- Lots of bugfixes and enhancements
 	- Final release for Splunk Apptitude submission

 ## Changelog
+- **2019-09-10** my2ndhead
+    - Added new feature to manually trigger notifications
 - **2019-06-05** my2ndhead
 	- Added feature to have additional drilldowns for incidents
 - **2019-05-23** my2ndhead